-When on a south Viet nam tour the dry season is from December to May and rains from May through to November, although these can be light showers.
+In southern Vietnam, the dry season is from December to May and rains from May through to November, although these can be light showers.
 Day temperatures can be as high as 40C from March-May and rarely fall below 20C.

-Whilst on north Viet nam travel it is cold from late December to early March and the weather is pleasant from March onwards with day temperatures reaching an average 30C.
+In the northern region it is cold from late December to early March and the weather is pleasant from March onwards with day temperatures reaching an average 30C.

 Photography - Taking photographs is normal and allowed, though except restrictions at some places such as ports and airports.
 If you wish to take photos, it’s better to ask permission first.